werew/frittomisto/README.md

 Craving more features or found a bug in our recipe?
 Contribute to FrittoMisto by opening an [issue](https://github.com/werew/frittomisto/issues) or submitting a [pull request](https://github.com/werew/frittomisto/pulls).
 Your contributions make the mix even more delightful!

-## Roadmap

-Stay tuned for the delicious developments ahead, including:

-- Expanding the variety of utilities
-- Enhancing the overall flavor with performance improvements
-- Growing and refining our documentation

 ## License

 FrittoMisto is released under the [MIT License](https://opensource.org/licenses/MIT).

 ---

-Thank you for choosing FrittoMisto!
-We hope these utilities add a dash of flavor and simplicity to your Python projects.
-Happy coding!